stephen-hlx/overcooked/README.md

 And on top of that, you will:
 - specify the actions that are going to take place between these actors
-- specify the invariants of the system using the schema of the local states
+- specify the invariants of the system using the local states

-Take the Two Phase Commit sample above, it has an in-memory implementation for both the client and service of the `ResourceManager`
+In the Two Phase Commit sample above, it has an in-memory implementation for both the client and service of the `ResourceManager`
 - [InMemoryResourceManagerClient](sample/src/main/java/overcooked/sample/twophasecommit/modelverifier/InMemoryResourceManagerClient.java)
 - [InMemoryResourceManager](sample/src/main/java/overcooked/sample/twophasecommit/modelverifier/InMemoryResourceManager.java)